hawc2/text-analysis-with-python/README.md

 ## Text Mining with Python

 For a user-friendly tool to learn the basics of text mining, check out [Voyant](https://voyant-tools.org/).
+There's also a book that guides you through using Voyant, [Hermeneutica](https://mitpress.mit.edu/books/hermeneutica).
+Another cool web-based tool that walks you through cleaning your texts is [Lexos].(http://lexos.wheatoncollege.edu/upload).

 In the Python programming language, only a few powerful libraries are necessary to achieve interesting results.
 The [Natural Language Toolkit](https://www.nltk.org) is a reliable library for text mining.
 The [NLTK Book](https://www.nltk.org/book/) guides you through the basic operations and functions.
 A [hands-on NLTK tutorial](https://github.com/hb20007/hands-on-nltk-tutorial) has also been created using Jupyter Notebooks.